ImDB0oo1/SimpleMLP-TensorRT/README.md

 By following these steps, you can leverage TensorRT to significantly improve the performance of your neural network models on NVIDIA GPUs.

-## Pytorch model

-First we define a simple Multi-Layer Perceptron (MLP) model using PyTorch.
-This model will be used as the basis for our TensorRT conversion and inference examples.
-We need to train our model and save the weights,here we save them as (.pth) file.

 ## Static vs Dynamic Shapes in TensorRT

 In TensorRT, the term "shapes" refers to the dimensions of the input and output tensors that a neural network processes.